Today’s guide walks you through the best wood pellets for smoking, to help you match the right kind of wood with the right kind of food.

-What’s more is that different pellets are good for different types of smoking, so it’s important to know what to get for the right type of conditions.
+However different pellets are good for different types of smoking, so it’s important to know what to get for the right type of conditions.
 Some burn longer, some burn hotter, and some offer different kinds of flavor.
-Depending on what exactly you’re smoking, what you need from your pellets will differ.
+Depending on what meat you’re smoking, what you need from your pellets will differ.

 My guide to the best wood pellets for smoking is on hand to tell you what you need for when.
+I’ll show you my top 5 choices, before walking you through the key things that you should look out for when buying pellets.
 Let’s get into it.

 #1.
 Camp Chef Competition Blend Smoker Pellets

-Camp Chef have long been in the wood fuel game, and these smoker pellets are a perfect example why.
-They’re a beautifully blend of 100% natural pellets that will match perfectly with your pellet grill or smoker.
+Camp Chef have been in the wood fuel game for a long time, and these smoker pellets are a perfect example why.
+They’re a beautiful blend of 100% natural pellets that will match perfectly with your pellet grill or smoker.

-One of the best tells of good wood pellets is that they leave very little in the way of ash or dust after use.
-These pellets from Camp Chef are the perfect example of this, and their reputation as an excellent all-round product is more than warranted.
+One of the best signs of good wood pellets is that they leave very little in the way of ash or dust after use.
+These pellets from Camp Chef are no different, and their reputation as an excellent all-round product is more than warranted.